International writers often have to make choices about which literary agents to approach. Here’s a quick guide to help you make a decision.

 In the end, he was so good that he was taken on (in Britain, first).
 His career took off.

-Which suggest, I suppose our seventh rule, which is the super-essential Ur-rule in all agency submissions.
+This story brings us to our seventh rule, the super-essential Ur-rule for all agency submissions:

 If you obey that rule, then the truth is that nothing else really matters.
 Any agent from anywhere will want your work.